 - Three letters of recommendation

-Applications should be submitted as early as possible before the beginning of the semester for which admission is sought.
+Applications must be submitted by July 15 for fall admission, November 15 for spring admission, or April 15 for summer admission.
+International applicants are encouraged to apply as early as possible.
 Individuals may also take up to 9 credits at Iowa State as a non-degree seeking student, and then transfer them to the program when they are admitted.

-The Master of Engineering in Systems Engineering Program at Iowa State University is focused on supporting working professionals so teaching or research assistantships typically are not available.
+The Systems Engineering Certificate Program at Iowa State University is focused on supporting working professionals so teaching or research assistantships typically are not available.

 Continuing on for a Masters Degree